dojo/docs/dojox/index.rst

   * :ref:`dojox.data.jsonPathStore <dojox/data/jsonPathStore>`

-    A local (in memory) store which can attach a dojo.data interface to each javascript object and uses jsonPath as the query language
+    A local (in memory) store which can attach a dojo.data interface to each JavaScript object and uses jsonPath as the query language

   * :ref:`dojox.data.JsonRestStore <dojox/data/JsonRestStore>`